april83c/broadcaster/README.md

 # Broadcaster

-Service to broadcast notifications over websockets for osuplace
+Service to broadcast notifications over websockets for factions on canvas games that use [TemplateManager](https://github.com/osuplace/templateManager)

 ## Installation